dovetail-genomics/HiChiP/docs/source/library_qc.rst

 Calculating enrichment stats
 ++++++++++++++++++++++++++++

-Another key step in evaluating the quality of the HiChiP library is assesing the enrichment of HiChiP reads at protein binding sites, when protein binding sites correspond to a list of Chip-seq peaks.
+Another key step in evaluating the quality of the HiChiP library is assesing the enrichment of HiChiP reads at protein binding sites, when protein binding sites correspond to a list of ChiP-Seq peaks.

-Our QC pipeline support as an input both peaks in a simple ``bed`` file format (containing three colums: chr, star, end) or `ENCODE narrow peak format <https://genome.ucsc.edu/FAQ/FAQformat.html#format12>`_.
+Our QC pipeline supports as an input both peaks in a simple ``bed`` file format (containing three colums: chr, star, end) or `ENCODE narrow peak format <https://genome.ucsc.edu/FAQ/FAQformat.html#format12>`_.
 For your convenience we include here :ref:`links<DATASETS>` to some key examples of peak files from ENCODE ChiP-Seq experiments.
 All are of proteins for which Dovetail™ HiChIP MNase Kit has `validated antibodies <https://dovetailgenomics.com/hichip-validated-antibodies/>`_.

 You can obtain gold-standards Chip-Seq peaks from databases, such as ENCODE, or generate your own list of peaks based on ChiP-Seq experiments, e.g. using `MACS2 <https://hbctraining.github.io/Intro-to-ChIPseq/lessons/05_peak_calling_macs.html>`_.